Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 See the Floortek Difference for Yourself

 Talk is cheap.
 We want you to see the results.
-When you visit our Gallery You’re seeing real-world homes of customers who, like you, once debated the polyaspartic vs. epoxy cost.
+When you visit our Gallery, you’re seeing real-world homes of customers who, like you, once debated the polyaspartic vs. epoxy cost.
 They chose to invest in a permanent solution, and the results speak for themselves.

 Our team at Floortek is what truly sets us apart.
-You can learn more about our mission and our certified installers on our About Us page.
+You can learn more about our mission and our certified installers on our About The US page.
 We are not a franchise or a group of random subcontractors.
 We are a dedicated company of flooring experts who believe in doing the job right.

 The polyaspartic vs epoxy garage floor Debate is one we have every day.
 And every day, we show homeowners that the "cost" of epoxy is far too high.